Johnny-Knighten/ark-sa-server/README.md

 $ docker exec -it $(docker ps -q --filter "ancestor=ark-sa-server") bash

 # Now your inside the container
-root@CONTAINER_ID:/ark-server# apt-get update && apt-get install nano root@CONTAINER_ID:/ark-server# nano ./server/ShooterGame/Saved/Config/WindowsServer/GameUserSettings.ini
+root@CONTAINER_ID:/ark-server$ apt-get update && apt-get install nano root@CONTAINER_ID:/ark-server$ nano ./server/ShooterGame/Saved/Config/WindowsServer/GameUserSettings.ini
-root@CONTAINER_ID:/ark-server# exit
+root@CONTAINER_ID:/ark-server$ exit

 # Now restart the container
 $ docker restart $(docker ps -q --filter "ancestor=ark-sa-server")
 ```

+#### Finding Config Settings You Want To Change

 An easy way to find what config files you want to modify/set is to start a single player ARK SA game and configure it as you would want your dedicated server to be setup.
 Then go to `PATH_TO_STEAM\Steam\steamapps\common\ARK Survival Ascended\ShooterGame\Saved\Config\Windows` and take a look through the .ini files in that directory.
 The main file of interest will be `GameUserSettings.ini`.
 You can also look at the other .ini files to see what other settings are available to you.
-Then either copy entire ini files into your server config folder or just copy the specific settings you want to change inside the specific ini file on the server.
+Then either copy entire ini files into your server config folder or just copy the specific settings you want to change.

 Note - Some of the environment variable settings will also be copied into the config files, such as the server name and passwords.
 If you manually change these fields in the config file, make sure to also update the environment variables to match otherwise you may experience issues.

 ### Mods

 Mods are handled via the `ARK_MOD_LIST` environment variable.
 The variable is a comma separated list of mod ids to install.
-The mod ids list need to be wrapped in quotes, and there can be white space before/after commas since all whitespace in the quotes will be removed.
-Right now if you are lucky the mod author will put the id in there mod description, but not all authors do this.
+The mod ids list need to be wrapped in quotes, and white space is allowed before/after commas since all whitespace in the quotes will be removed.
+Right now, if you are lucky, the mod author will put the id in there mod description.
 An alternative way to get mod ids is by installing them on your local machine then going to `PATH_TO_STEAM\Steam\steamapps\common\ARK Survival Ascended\ShooterGame\Binaries\Win64\ShooterGame\Mods\RANDOM#` and look at the subdirectories' name.
 The first number before the `_` in the subdirectories name is the mod id.

 ### Exposed Ports